EvTheFuture/loc2mapbot/README.md

 __**** VERY IMPORTANT ****__

-YOU MUST INITIATE ALL CONFIGURATION BY FOLLOWING THESE STEPS
+<u>YOU MUST INITILIZE ALL CONFIGURATION BY FOLLOWING THESE STEPS</u>

 1. Configure your web server to serve PHP files in ./www/